Chia-Network/chia-docs/docs/farming/pool-farming.md

 -   launcher_id: unique ID of the singleton.
 -   points: represent the amount of farming that a farmer has done.
 It is calculated by number of proofs submitted, weighted by difficulty.
 One k32 farms 10 points per day.
 To accumulate 1000 points you need 10 TiB farming for a day.
 This is equivalent to shares in PoW pools.

-### How does one calculate a farmer's netspace?
+### How does one calculate a farmer's space?

-A farmer's netspace can be estimated by the number of points submitted over each unit of time, or points/second.
+A farmer's space can be estimated by the number of points submitted over each unit of time, or points/second.
 Each k32 gets on average 10 points per day.
 So `10 / 86400 = 0.0001157 points/second` for each plot.
 Per byte, that is `L = 0.0001157 / 108884400275 = 1.06259482265 * 10^-15`.
 To calculate total space `S`, take the total number of points found `P`, and the time period in seconds `T` and do `S = P / (L*T)`.
 For example for 340 points in 6 hours, use `P=340, T=21600, L=1.06259482265e-15`, `S = 340/(21600*1.06259482265e-15) = 14,813,492,786,900 bytes`.
 Dividing by `1024^4` we get `13.4727932044 TiB`.

 :::info